 GeneCards Summary for SPTSSB Gene

 SPTSSB (Serine Palmitoyltransferase Small Subunit B) is a Protein Coding gene.
 Diseases associated with SPTSSB include Hereditary Sensory And Autonomic Neuropathy Type 1 and Phosphoglycerate Dehydrogenase Deficiency.
-Among its related pathways are Metabolism and Sphingolipid metabolism.
+Among its related pathways are Sphingolipid metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include serine C-palmitoyltransferase activity.
-An important paralog of this gene is SPTSSA.

 UniProtKB/Swiss-Prot Summary for SPTSSB Gene